Hugh Laurie: Music

-Laurie took piano lessons from the age of six.
+Laurie is an accomplished pianist who began taking piano lessons at the age of six.
 He sings and plays the piano, guitar, drums, harmonica, and saxophone.
-He has displayed his musical talents throughout his acting career, such as on A Bit of Fry & Laurie, Jeeves and Wooster, House and when he hosted Saturday Night Live in October 2006.
+He has displayed his musical talents throughout his acting career, such as on A Bit of Fry & Laurie, Jeeves and Wooster, House, and his appearance as host of Saturday Night Live in October 2006.
 He is a vocalist and keyboard player for the Los Angeles charity rock group Band From TV.

-Additionally, following Meat Loaf's appearance in the House episode "Simple Explanation", Laurie played piano as a special guest on the song "If I Can't Have You" from Meat Loaf's 2010 album Hang Cool Teddy Bear.
+Following Meat Loaf's appearance in the House episode "Simple Explanation", Laurie played piano as a special guest on the song "If I Can't Have You" from Meat Loaf's 2010 album Hang Cool Teddy Bear.
 Laurie co-wrote and performed the humorous blues song, "Sperm Test in the Morning", in the film Maybe Baby.

-On House, Laurie played several classic rock 'n roll instruments including Gibson Flying V and Les Paul guitars.
-His character has a Hammond B-3 organ in his home and on one episode performed the introduction to Procol Harum's classic "Whiter Shade of Pale".
+On House Laurie played several classic rock 'n roll instruments including Gibson Flying V and Les Paul guitars, as well as piano and Hammond B-3 organ.

-On 26 July 2010, it was announced that Laurie would be releasing a blues album after signing a contract with Warner Bros.
+On 26 July 2010 it was announced that Laurie would be releasing a blues album after signing a contract with Warner Bros.
 Records.
 The album, called Let Them Talk, was released in France on 18 April 2011 and in Germany on 29 April.
 The album features collaborations from well-known artists such as Tom Jones, Irma Thomas and Dr. John.